 So the Skypanel is significantly heavier (It does have slightly more power), but for a one man band or smaller crews, the integrated ballast on the Litepanels Gemini and lighter weight are nice.

 Both lights have the ability for portable power.
 The Skypanel has either V-mount or Gold mount adapters and is powered by two batteries at a time (NOTE: They must be the same wattage and charge level.
 We recommend using two of the same brand as well to avoid potential electrical power issues).
-The Gemini announced their battery plates at NAB 2018, but at the time of this video, it’s still in the works, so if you need the portability of the V-mounts/Gold mounts, the Skypanel is it.
+The Gemini battery plate can attach to a combo light stand, while the Skypanel attaches to the back of the light itself.
+If you need the portability of the V-mounts/Gold mounts, both of these fixtures have the ability for battery power.

 You can only operate at 50% power on battery on the Skypanel.
-With the Gemini, you can power it at full power (when that battery adapter ships).
-In the meantime, you can power the Litepanel Gemini off its three-pin XLR with a larger brick battery, but these can be much more expensive than V-mounts.
-Being able to operate at full power on the Gemini when on battery power, is a definite plus over the Skypanel.
+With the Gemini, you can power it at full power off the battery adapter.
+Another powering option is a Block Battery.
+You can power the Skypanel or Litepanels Gemini off its three-pin XLR with a larger brick battery or Block Battery, but these can be much more expensive than V-mounts, and heavier.
+Being able to operate at full power on the Gemini when on battery power, is a definite plus over the Skypanel s60.

 The Skypanel has quite a bit more range in the top end than the Gemini in the Kelvin spectrum, and the Gemini just eeks out the Skypanel on the lower end.